Aymogul/HNG-task-0-static-website-deployment/README.md

 ### 1. Launch an EC2 Instance

 1. Log in to the AWS Management Console:
-   -- Navigate to the EC2 Dashboard.
+- Navigate to the EC2 Dashboard.
-   -- Click "Launch Instance."
+- Click "Launch Instance."

 2. Choose an Amazon Machine Image (AMI):
-   -- Select an Amazon Linux 2 AMI.
+- Select an Amazon Linux 2 AMI.

 3. Select Instance Type:
-   -- Choose an instance type (e.g., t2.micro for free tier eligibility).
+- Choose an instance type (e.g., t2.micro for free tier eligibility).

 4. Configure Instance Details:
-   -- Configure as needed or use default settings.
+- Configure as needed or use default settings.

 5. Add Storage:
-   -- Adjust storage settings if necessary.
+- Adjust storage settings if necessary.

 6. Configure Security Groups:
-   -- Add rules to allow HTTP (port 80) and SSH (port 22) access.
+- Add rules to allow HTTP (port 80) and SSH (port 22) access.

 7. Review and Launch:
-   -- Review the instance configuration.
+- Review the instance configuration.
-   -- Launch the instance and select your key pair.
+- Launch the instance and select your key pair.

 ### 2. Connect to the EC2 Instance

 1. SSH into Your Instance:
 - Use the following command to connect to your instance (replace the path to your key pair and the instance public DNS):

 ```sh
    ssh -i /path/to/your-key-pair.pem ec2-user@your-instance-public-dns
 ```

-### 3. Install and Configure Apache or nginx
+### 3. Install and Configure Apache

 #### For Apache: